ansys/pyfluent/doc/source/getting_started/faqs.rst

   **Examples** sections in the `PyFluent-Parametric <https://fluentparametric.docs.pyansys.com/>`_ and `Pyfluent-Visusalization <https://fluentvisualization.docs.pyansys.com/>`_ guides.
-- Record a journal of your actions in Fluent and review the corresponding script.
+- Record a journal of your actions in Fluent and review the corresponding Python script.

   .. note::
-     In Fluent 2022 R2, recording a journal of your Fluent meshing commands does not produce a Python script that is in PyFluent syntax.
-However, there is a one-to-one correspondence between the recorded Python command and the equivalent PyFluent command.
-This means that you can manually translate the recorded Python command to the PyFluent syntax.
+     In Fluent 2022 R2, you can record a journal of your actions in Fluent meshing to produce a Scheme script.
+Within that script are embedded Python statements corresponding to each recorded meshing workflow action.
+When extracted from the Scheme script, those Python statements are valid in the PyFluent context.

   Here is a Python command recorded in Fluent: